jacoby/jacoby.github.io/_posts/2021-11-15-its-the-mullet-of-algorithms-the-weekly-challenge-139.markdown

 };
 ```

-JortSort _does the work_ or sorting, but simply tells you if you did it right or not.
+JortSort _does the work_ of sorting, but simply tells you if you did it right or not.
 It steadfastly avoids being helpful.
 It, to me, is like replacing [Stack Overflow](https://stackoverflow.com/) with a small JS function.
 I've seen many SO users I'd love to see replced with small JS functions.

 Again, I _love_ Jenn Schiffer.